01 of 12

 This tile is Keramia Ampurdan tile in both 18" x 18" and 12" x 12" sizes, originally from South Cypress.
-Apparently, the tile is no longer available there, so consider this an idea that you can apply to any tile of alternate sizes.Continue to 6 of 12 below.
+The tile is no longer available there, so consider this an idea that you can apply to any tile of alternate sizes.Continue to 6 of 12 below.

 06 of 12

-Hakatai is one of my favorite tile retailers, and not just because they are located in my parents' neck of the woods, Southern Oregon.
+Hakatai is a well-regarded tile retailer located in Southern Oregon.
 Their tile is unique and gorgeous.

 07 of 12